anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: True friendship ought never to conceal what it thinks.
+Quote: To want to be what one can be is purpose in life.

-By: Jerome
+By: Cynthia Ozick